Claude Onesta: At the head of a legendary team

-On the 31st of January, 2010, the French handball team achieved a historic feat.
-With the defeat of the Croatians 25–21 at the European Championship held in Austria, the French team simultaneously held all three major titles: The European Championship, the World Championship, and The Olympic Championship.
+On 31 January 2010, the French handball team achieved a historic feat.
+With the defeat of the Croatians 25–21 at the European Championship in Austria, the French team simultaneously held all three major titles: The European Championship, the World Championship, and The Olympic Championship.
 During this competition, which began in a rather laborious fashion for the favorites, Claude Onesta somewhat surprised observers by starting matches without Daniel Narcisse, with the left back position being occupied by Jerome Fernandez, and the right-back position being occupied by Sebastien Bosquet, who actually played better as a left back.
 This tactic had the effect of focusing on the players in the back, and France profited from this decision in the second period.

-On the 30th of January 2011, the French team was back at the World Championship final.
+On 30 January 2011, the French team was back at the World Championship final.
 They went overtime to win against Denmark 37–35, and with this victory they won their 5th consecutive international competition, and added a 4th star on their jersey.